camunda/camunda-docs/docs/self-managed/operational-guides/backup-restore/operate-tasklist-backup.md

 Before you can use the backup and restore feature:

 1. The [Elasticsearch snapshot repository](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-restore.html) must be configured.
-2. Operate and Tasklist must be configured with the repository name using either of the following configuration options:
+2. Operate and Tasklist must be configured with the repository name using one of the following configuration options:

 <Tabs groupId="config" defaultValue="yaml" values={
 [
 {label: 'YAML file', value: 'yaml', },
-{label: 'Environment Variable', value: 'env', },
+{label: 'Environment variables', value: 'env', },
 ]
 }>